jaryP/StructuredEnsemble/README.md

 * main.py: to be used only with config files from './config/experiments/classification'
 * main_cl.py: to be used only with config files from './config/experiments/cl'

-Bot scripts accept any number of training files, which are processed sequentially, and also an optional flag --device [integer|cpu] that can be used to specify the device (otherwise the one present in the config files are used).
+Bot scripts accept any number of training files, which are processed sequentially, and also an optional flag --device [integer|cpu] that can be used to specify the device (otherwise the one present in each config file is used).

 Please refer to the yaml files to understand how they can be formatted, and to the methods to understand the parameters that can be used.

+If you want to use TinyImagenet you need to download and preprocess it first, using the script 'tinyimagenet_download.sh'.

 ### Cite